IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/voice-personal-assistant/create-a-custom-alexa-handler-service.md

 [Alexa Auto AASB message definitions](https://alexa.github.io/alexa-auto-sdk/docs/aasb/) page.

-Whenever the TomTom IndiGO platform receives a JSON AASB message from the Alexa Auto Client Service which matches with the topic configured in the service implementation, the [AlexaHandlerService](TTIVI_PLATFORM_API).`onMessageReceived` method is called.
+Whenever the TomTom Digital Cockpit platform receives a JSON AASB message from the Alexa Auto Client Service which matches with the topic configured in the service implementation, the [AlexaHandlerService](TTIVI_PLATFORM_API).`onMessageReceived` method is called.